Steer Away From Mode Collisions: Improving Composition In Diffusion Models: Related Work

-\textbf{Composable generation works:} view conditional diffusion models as energy/score functions, enabling algebraic composition.
+\textbf{Composable generation works:} These works view conditional diffusion models as energy/score functions, enabling algebraic composition.
 Composed-Diffusion~\citep{compose-diff} frames score-composition under CFG and demonstrates test-time generalization, but suffers from concept mixing and missing.
-Follow-ups propose training-free and model-agnostic methods like energy-parameterized diffusion and Metropolis/MCMC-corrected samplers that markedly improve multi-condition generation~\citep{rrr}, but their performance is often poor \citep{ae,structured-diffusion}. \citet{tweediemix} uses a composition similar to our resampler but not in the context of a corrector.
+Follow-ups propose training-free and model-agnostic methods like energy-parameterized diffusion and Metropolis/MCMC-corrected samplers that markedly improve multi-condition generation~\citep{rrr}, but their performance is often poor \citep{ae,structured-diffusion}.
+On a different line, while \citet{superdiff} proposes a density estimation approach for composing diffusion chains for concept interpolation, \citet{r2f} interpolates distributions of frequent and rare-concepts for improved compositional generation. \citet{tweediemix} uses a composition similar to our resampler but not in the context of a corrector.
 Instead they use multiple DDIM forward-backward steps to sample initial noise.

 \textbf{Layout augmentation image generation:} \textit{\textbf{(1) Layout-to-image methods:}}~\citep{box-diff,attention-refocus,dense-diffusion,loco-layout} use a strategy with explicit spatial priors—-boxes, masks, or region texts to bridge text and image: training-free controllers steer attention so objects materialize in designated regions.
 Other works add instance-level handles, for fine-grained placement and attributes across multiple entities~\citep{instance-diffusion}.
 In parallel, fine-tuning approaches inject layout channels into the backbone~\citep{gligen,t2iadapter,controlnet}.\\ \textit{\textbf{(2) LLM-augmented methods:}} Collectively, these works leverage LLM reasoning/representations to better bridge linguistic structure and the denoising trajectory by (i) decomposing complex prompts into regional sub-tasks~\citep{rpg,ella} (ii) infer layouts from text~\citep{layoutllm}, and (iii) act as stronger text encoders or timestep-aware adapters ~\citep{imagen}.